-We encourage families to discuss and adopt these values in order to enhance awareness of each other’s needs and personal growth.
+We encourage families to discuss how these values may enhance awareness of each other’s needs and offer opportunities for personal wellbeing.

 People thrive when living free from other people’s intrusions into their personal lives, relationships, and personal information.
 Privacy is an essential element for mental health and happiness – it is being in control of one’s own story.
 Although related, it is not the same as secrecy; rather, privacy is akin to a dog sneaking under an end table to be alone for awhile.
 We recognize privacy as a key factor in children’s healthy and safe development, which must be protected and negotiated with parents/guardians.

 We all have an ethical duty to not share another person’s private information without that person’s voluntary and informed consent.
 Relaying such information may harm the individual, his/her/their family and community, and our society in general.